onap/policy-parent/docs/architecture/architecture.rst

 using a DSL (Domain Specific Language) or a policy specification environment for a particular application domain.
 For example, policy types for specifying SLAs could be expressed in a SLA DSL and policy types for managing SON features could be generated from a visual SON management tool.
 The ONAP Policy framework provides an API that allows tool chains to create policy types.
-SDC uses this approach for generating Policy Types in the Policy Framework, see the :ref:`Policy Design and Development <design-label>` page.
+DCAE uses this approach for generating Policy Types in the Policy Framework, see the :ref:`Policy Design and Development <design-label>` page.

-The SDC GUI supports several types of policies that can be captured at design time.
 DCAE micro service configuration policies can be onboarded via the DCAE-DS (DCAE Design Studio).

 .. image:: images/PolicyTypeDesign.svg

-The GUI implementation in another ONAP component such as SDC DCAE-DS uses the *API_User* API to create and edit ONAP policy types.
+The GUI implementation in another ONAP component such as DCAE-DS uses the *API_User* API to create and edit ONAP policy types.

 2.2.1.2 Programming Policy Type Implementations